 STATA and LaTeX

 - listtex - a useful command for creating summary statistics tables from STATA .dta files and writing them to .tex files.

 - estout - great suite of commands for creating tables of estimation results in STATA and exporting them to .tex files.

 - spmap - very handy for visualizing georeferenced datasets.

 - dbf_to_csv.py -

-a script for converting DBF files into CSV files.
-Useful for processing some outputs from ArcView.
+a simple script for converting DBF files into CSV files.

 - rasterClip.py - a script for clipping raster files, using GDAL.

 - zonalStats.py - a script for looping across multiple raster files, creating zonal statistics for each of them.
-Uses ArcView.
+Requires ArcView.